mogita/monsts/README.md

    - `CI_SSL_CA`: The SSL CA to secure ElasticSearch instance, can leave empty as ditto
    - `CI_SSL_CERT`: The SSL certificate to secure ElasticSearch, can leave empty as ditto
    - `CI_SSL_KEY`: The SSL private key to secure ElasticSearch, can leave empty as ditto
+4. Go to `CI/CD - Pipelines` (or `Build - Pipelines` if you're using the new GitLab navigation)
+5. Click on the "Run Pipeline" button.
+On the next page click "Run Pipeline" to start the pipeline.
+6. Wait for the pipeline to finish, and visit your Mastodon site to check if everything works.

+### For Multi-environment Mastodon Instances

+For someone like me who needs to run and manage several Mastodon instances, it's fairly easy to do with Monsts too.

+You'll need some basic knowledge about [GitLab Environment](https://docs.gitlab.com/ee/ci/environments/) feature.
+Assuming we have 2 sites to setup, one under the domain name of `mog.blue` and another `example.site`.

+1. Go to `Operations - Environments` (or `Operate - Environment` if you're using the new GitLab navigation) of your forked repository
+1. Click on the "New Environment" button, put `mog.blue` as the name, and `https://mog.blue` as the External URL, then click "Save"
+1. Create another environment, put `example.site` as the name and `https://example.site` as the External URL and save
+1. Repeat as many times as how many Mastodon instance you want to deploy
+1. Go to `Settings - CI/CD` and expand the `Variables` section
+1. Create all the Variables as in step 3 from the "Single Instance" guide above.
+Now please notice you'll specify the environments here, correspond the environment to the actual Mastodon site you're creating.
+For example, you'll want site `example.site` to use `strong-password-1` as the PostgreSQL password, you'll set the environment to `example.site` when creating the variable `CI_POSTGRES_PASSWORD`
+1. Go to `CI/CD - Pipelines` (or `Build - Pipelines` if you're using the new GitLab navigation)
+1. Click on the "Run Pipeline" button.
+On the next page, put `ENVIRONMENT` in the "Input variable key" box, and the domain name for the site you're deploying into "Input variable value, for example `example.site`
+1. Click "Run Pipeline" to start the pipeline.
+1. Wait for the pipeline to finish, and visit `example.site` to check if everything works.
+1. To deploy another site, head back to "Run Pipeline" and put `mog.blue`, for example, into the "Input variable value" box.

 # References